 BTEC qualifications are fully recognised as holding equivalences to GCSEs and A Levels (dependent upon the level of BTEC qualification taken), and can be used towards the UCAS points needed for an university application.

 An example of this could be using a Level 3 BTEC Diploma, with a DD grade, to count up to 240 UCAS tariff points towards your application.
-Furthermore, a Level 2 BTEC First Diploma is worth the equivalent of four A*- to C-grade GCSEs.
+Furthermore, a Level 2 BTEC First Diploma is worth the equivalent of four grade 9 - 4 GCSEs.

 This means you can take a Level 1 BTEC First independently alongside GCSEs, or work towards them both in the same subject area.